rapidsai/cudf/docs/cudf/source/errors.md

 |     KeyError       | Mapping access with invalid key | [Retrieving rows from column specified by an invalid key](https://github.com/rapidsai/cudf/blob/7d49f75df9681dbe1653029e7d508355884a6d86/python/cudf/cudf/core/indexing.py#L177) |
 | NotImplementedError| Operation of object is planned, but not yet supported | (none) |

 Custom error types, should not be used whenever possible.

+Error raised by the API is considered as part of the API interface and should be documented in the docstring.
+For a specific invalid input, if the error raised has changed, it is considered as a `breaking` change.

 ## Handling Exceptions Thrown by Supporting Libraries